lemmygtk/lemoa/README.md

 * Viewing profiles
 * Viewing trending communities
 * Searching communities

-Not yet working:
+* Logging in with an account

-* Logging in
+Not yet working, but planned to be added soon:
 * Writing posts or comments
 * Insteracting with posts or comments
 * Private messages